abbyazari/abbyazari.github.io/_pages/join.md

 Important Application Information:

-- Applicants who do not yet hold a MSc are strongly recommended to apply to the MSc program first; MSc's are funded as are PhD students.
+- Applicants who do not yet hold a MSc are strongly recommended to apply to the MSc program first; MSc degrees are funded as are PhD students.
 - When writing your interest statement review the group's prior [publications](https://abbyazari.github.io/publications/) or current research themes in ARG.
-- If your background does not contain _signficant_ physics coursework (to the level of a Bachelor's degree in Physics) but does posess methodological expertise (e.g. computation, statistics), applicants are suggested to apply to ECE.
+- If your background does not contain _significant_ physics coursework (at least one 400 level physics course such as E&M, Quantum, or Statistical Mechanics) but _does_ posess methodological expertise (e.g. computation, mathematics, probability, statistics), then applicants are suggested to apply to ECE.
 - Potential applicants who have specific questions about ARG before application should include the following information in their email.
 A response is not guaranteed.
   - Your application status
   - Your reason for emailing